ichisemasashi/clojure_books/SWE/docs/CHAPTER 03.md

 1 In other words, rather than developing a single global maximum, we have a bunch of local maxima.
 2 David Lorge Parnas, Software Engineering: Multi-person Development of Multi-version Programs (Heidelberg: Springer-Verlag Berlin, 2011).
-3 Impostor syndrome is not uncommon among high achievers, and Googlers are no exception --- in fact, a majority of this book’s authors have impostor syndrome.
+3 Impostor syndrome is not uncommon among high achievers, and Googlers are no exception—in fact, a majority of this book’s authors have impostor syndrome.
 We acknowledge that fear of failure can be difficult for those with impostor syndrome and can reinforce an inclination to avoid branching out.
 4 See “How to ask good questions.”
 5 https://talksat.withgoogle.com and https://www.youtube.com/GoogleTechTalks, to name a few.
 7 See “The Boy Scout Rule” and Kevlin Henney, 97 Things Every Programmer Should Know (Boston: O’Reilly, 2010).